Bali Vs Thailand – Which is the Best Place To Visit?

 There are some beautiful spots on Koh Samui too, we literally stumbled across this beach on of travels around the island, you can read more about that here.

 If you want to shop to you drop both locations could fulfil your fantasy.
 Cheap designer knock-offs are abundant in most places.

 There are quality goods too and tailors that will whip you up anything from a simple shirt to a designer suit overnight in some cases!

 I’ve never found shoes off the rack of any value, they just don’t seem to have the shape quite right.
 Plus most Asian people have tiny feet, they think my size 7’s are enormous!

 I use to join in the frenzy, but my visit to Bali last visit was purely to relax, I didn’t buy a thing!
 Quick, somebody check my pulse!

-Without getting into this whole debate, the people of Bali and Koh Samui devote their lives to their God.
+Without getting into the whole debate, the people of Bali and Koh Samui devote their lives to their God.

 Buddhism is the predominant religion practised on Koh Samui and Hindu on Bali, both races have a gentle nature and are a peace-loving people.

 Can’t write a blog post for Bali vs Thailand without including food!

 Ahhhh this is a hard one and both are equal for me.
 Please don’t ask me to choose!
 Both have their own traditional food served either from street vendors or you’ll even spy the local dishes in the classiest of restaurants in both locations.

-Currently, Bali is attracting International chef’s, Jamie Oliver recently opened his Italian there, in Kuta and there are several other well-known chef’s launching within the next 12 months.
+Bali is attracting International chef’s, Jamie Oliver opened his Italian in Kuta and there are several other well-known chef’s launching within the next 12 months.

 The variety has expanded on Bali in the short 22 months in between our visits and most countries are represented with an Argentinian concept through to a good old roast on a Sunday.